ErfolgreichCharismatisch/chrome-remove-affiliate-links/README.md

-Chrome Extension: Remove Affiliate Links
+Chrome Extension: Remove Amazon and Aliexpress Affiliate Links
 =============================

-Chrome extension to remove Amazon affiliate links.
-For those times when you really just want to browse without earning someone money for everything else you buy on Amazon.
+Chrome extension to remove Amazon and Aliexpress affiliate links.
+For those times when you don't want to reward leeches for their lack of effort.